Cairo Santos: Tampa Bay Buccaneers

 On 12 November 2018, Santos was signed by the Tampa Bay Buccaneers after Chandler Catanzaro was released.
 In his Tampa Bay debut, he was perfect on all five extra-point attempts in the 38–35 loss to the New York Giants in Week 11.
-In Week 15, Santos made his 100th career field goal in the 20–12 loss to the Baltimore Ravens.
+In Week 15, Santos made his 100th career field goal in the 20–12 loss to the Ravens.
+In the 2018 season, with two teams, he converted 22 of 23 extra point attempts and 14 of 18 field goal attempts.

 On 13 March 2019, Santos re-signed with the Buccaneers.
 On 31 August, Santos was released by the Buccaneers.

 Tennessee Titans

-On 4 September 2019, Santos was signed by the Tennessee Titans after Ryan Succop was placed on injured reserve.
+On 4 September 2019, Santos was signed by the Titans after Ryan Succop was placed on injured reserve.
 Santos was perfect in his team debut, connecting on two field-goal attempts as well as all five of his extra-point attempts in a 43–13 victory over the Cleveland Browns.
 On 6 October, in a 14–7 Week 5 loss to the Buffalo Bills, Santos missed four field goal attempts while also making an extra point.
 He was released by the Titans the next day.
+He appeared in five games in the 2019 season.
+He converted all 12 extra point attempts and four of nine field goal attempts.

 Chicago Bears (second stint)

 2020 season

-Santos signed with the Chicago Bears on 25 August 2020.
+Santos signed with the Bears on 25 August 2020.
 He was released on 5 September during final roster cuts, and was placed on the team's practice squad a day later.

 He was elevated to the active roster a day before the 2020 season opener against the Detroit Lions following starting kicker Eddy Piñeiro's placement on injured reserve.
 Santos made both of his field goal attempts (35 and 28 yards) and all three extra points as the Bears won 27–23.
-He reverted to the practice squad a day later before being promoted to the 53-man roster on September 16.
-Against the Tampa Bay Buccaneers in Week 4, he made the game-winning 38-yard field goal with 1:19 remaining.
-Two weeks later against the Carolina Panthers, he converted a career-long 55-yard field goal as the Bears won 23–17; he was later named NFC Special Teams Player of the Week.
+He reverted to the practice squad a day later before being promoted to the 53-man roster on 16 September.
+Against the Buccaneers in Week 5, he made the game-winning 38-yard field goal with 1:19 remaining.
+In Week 6 against the Carolina Panthers, he converted a career-long 55-yard field goal as the Bears won 23–17; he was later named National Football Conference (NFC) Special Teams Player of the Week.
 Santos was named the NFC Special Teams Player of the Month for his performance in December.

-Santos finished the 2020 season by making 30 of 32 field goal attempts.
+Santos finished the 2020 season by making 36 of 37 extra point attempts and 30 of 32 field goal attempts.
 He also kicked a franchise-high 27 consecutive successful field goals during the season.